galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 # Top level categories used in this guide

+- The project exists in the context of a global open science ecosystem
+- That context is an essential part of any description.
+- Many possible top level divisions for describing those complexities
+- Three top level mapping categories form a simple model:

 ### People + resource inputs = project outputs

-- An equation that summarises the Galaxy project as three interacting components
+- An equation involving three interacting components
-- More explanation of those components are in the detail below
+- Those components are detailed below - click on the "Details" tabs
 - The field guide separates those three components artificially.
-- The project depends on them all, working efficiently together.
+- The project depends on them all, efficiently working together.

 > <details-title>People working together make the project possible</details-title>
-> - This is the reason open source succeeds so well
+> - Open source is a very productive way of delivering software
 > - Shared values and participatory self governance help people get things done
-> - Self governed collaboration because no single "owner"
+> - Galaxy has to be a self-governed collaboration
 >     - Many independent institutions and investigators
 >     - No single institution has control
 > - Individuals engage with the project in their own way, such as:
 >     - Analysing and sharing experimental data
 >     - Working as professional member of the core team
->     - Contributing skills, code and ideas
+>     - Contributing skills, support, code and ideas
->     - Maintaining best practice tool wrappers
+>     - Maintaining best practice tool kits and workflows for specific fields
->     - Bringing grant resources to the collaboration
+>     - Bringing new activities to the collaboration
->     - Providing community and project governance leadership
+>     - Providing community and project leadership
-> -
+>     - Contributing to project governance
 {:  .details}

-> <details-title>Grant resource inputs help sustain the communities, team, collaborations and services</details-title>
+> <details-title>Resources from grants sustain the communities, team, collaborations and services</details-title>
 > - Core "corporate" project services like outreach, communication and administration.
 > - Source code management, user support, usegalaxy.*, GTN and other services.
 > - Computational resource allocations for free services